j-steinhaus/project-jd/README.md

 # Customer Request
-AS A obsessed fan I WANT to see how many times Owen Wilson does his signature saying SO THAT I can be all knowing.
+AS AN obsessed fan I WANT to see how many times Owen Wilson does his signature saying SO THAT I can be all knowing.

 # Deployed Url
 https://j-steinhaus.github.io/project-jd/